Mothership-Conglomerate/valkompass-ai/README.md

 ## How do we handle political data?

 All raw and processed data points are stored in the [knowledge-base](./knowledge-base/) directory.
 Whenever we deploy a new version of valkompass.ai, only the data available in [structured-knowledge-base](./knowledge-base/structured-knowledge-base/) is transferred to our Neo4j database.
 This process enhances transparency regarding the data the AI can access.

+## Contributing

+We welcome contributions!
+Here's how to get started:

+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Make your changes
+4. Run tests and ensure code quality
+5. Commit your changes (`git commit -m 'Add amazing feature'`)
+6. Push to your branch (`git push origin feature/amazing-feature`)
+7. Open a Pull Request

+### Areas where we need help:
+- Adding more political data sources.
+- Improving AI analysis accuracy
+- Frontend UI/UX improvements
+- Documentation
+- Testing and bug fixes